 One of the study authors, Dr Premysl Bercik commented that:

 'This opens new avenues not only for the treatment of patients with functional bowel disorders but also for patients with primary psychiatric diseases.'

 Despite both of these studies being fairly small, they add to the growing amount of evidence suggesting that the microbiome plays a large part in our emotional wellbeing as well as our physical wellbeing.

 You may be interested to read how two of the strains of probiotic bacteria may impact on anxiety.
-If so you may wish to read our earlier blog post, here.
+If so you may wish to read our earlier blog post on Learning Lab.

 Or, healthcare practitioners may wish to take a look at our informative post on which probiotics help with anxiety.